7 Customer Retention Rate Statistics For eCommerce Stores

 Not all businesses retain customers at the same rate.
 Industry retention rates typically range between 70% and 80%, but there are significant differences worth noting.

-Media and professional services lead the pack with the highest customer retention rates of 84%.
+Media and professional services lead the pack with the highest customer retention rates of around 84%.
 These industries benefit from subscription models and long-term client relationships built on trust and specialized expertise.

 By comparison, eCommerce businesses generally maintain lower retention rates.
 This presents both a challenge and opportunity for online retailers who must work harder to keep customers coming back.